-After a short run in a new series launched after the new 52 at DC Comics, the duo still partner together, though their series was canceled with the first wave of cancelations for the 52 titles at issue #8.
+After a short run in a new series launched after the new 52 at DC Comics, the duo still partnered together.
+Their series was cancelled with the first wave of cancellations for the 52 titles at issue #8.

 Dawn is the second character to personify the avatar of peace after Don Hall.
-In their crimefighting career together Hank and Don were an effective team up until Don’s death at which point Hank started to work alone.
+In their crime-fighting career together, Hank and Don were an effective team up until Don’s death, at which point Hank started to work alone.
 On one such case, he discovered Dawn.
 He was initially hostile towards her, attacking her so that she would stop impersonating his dead brother.
-Soon however their roles were explained to them by the Lords of Order and Chaos and they formed as uneasy but productive alliance.
+Soon however their roles were explained to them by the Lords of Order and Chaos and they formed an uneasy but productive alliance.

 Dawn was designed as a replacement for Don Hall as the counterpart to Hank Hall in the superhero duo of Hawk and Dove.
-Her first appearance was in a miniseries of the same name and she was created by Karl and Barbara Kessel and Rob Liefield.
+Her first appearance was in a miniseries of the same name.
+She was created by Karl and Barbara Kessel and Rob Liefield.

 Exemplifying the role of peace, throughout her superhero career she has been the more logical counterpart to Hank, who is not always happy with her role as his partner.
 Her character development was somewhat restricted as the duo failed to maintain any longstanding series, but she has appeared often as a background or secondary character in the DC Universe.